Labour party warns against 'foolish' EU exit

 LONDON Britain would be reckless and foolish to walk away from its membership of the European Union, the Labour party's finance spokesman will say on Tuesday, warning of the damage an EU exit would have on jobs and investment.

-Britain's future in Europe is in doubt with Conservative Prime Minister David Cameron promising an in/out referendum by 2017 if his party wins an election next year.
-The anti-EU UK Independence Party (UKIP) also has a small but growing share of the popular vote according to opinion polls.
+Britain's future in Europe is in doubt with Prime Minister David Cameron promising an in/out referendum by 2017 if his party wins an election next year.
+The anti-EU UKIP also has a small but growing share of the popular vote according to opinion polls.

 Labour, ahead of the Conservatives in the polls, broke their silence on the subject this month, saying they would only offer a referendum if there was a further transfer of power to Brussels - something they said was unlikely before 2020.